edgarsilva/miconsul/README.md

 - [x] Fix navigation buttons on mobile
 - [x] Accept file uploads for avatars

+- [x] Dashboard updates

+  - [x] Show favorite clinic in Dashboard

+[2024/Jul/01 - 2024/Jul/07]

+- [x] Upload patients profile pic to disk under authentication
 - [ ] Accept profile pic from Logto (This is partially done, need to check the identity of social media to pull from there).
 - [ ] Upload images to object storage?

-- [x] Dashboard updates

-  - [x] Show favorite clinic in Dashboard

 - [ ] Email/Messages updates